cmb69/portable_xh/README.txt

 <http://windows.php.net/download/>, and put it in the php/ folder of
 Portable_XH.
 You may have to enable additional extensions in php/php.ini.
-Note that it doesn't matter which PHP version and variant you download, but for best compatibility VC14 x64 Non Thread Safe variants are recommended.
+Note that it doesn't matter which PHP version and variant you download, but for best compatibility VC14 or VC15 x64 Non Thread Safe variants are recommended.

 Some browsers (e.g. Opera 12.16) may not be able to navigate to
 <http://localhost:8080/> for whatever reasons.
 You most likely can get around